doleron/esp8266-1-channel-relay-board-with-mqtt/README.md

   delay(10);
   Serial.println("Let' start now");
 ```
-The loop just verify the connection status and reconnects if necessary.
+The loop just verify the connection status and reconnects whenever necessary.
 Do not forget the ```client.loop()``` line otherwise your MQTT subscriber client will not be notified!

 ```
   if ( !client.connected() ) {